LearnersGuild/learning-os/game/terrain.md

 ### Game Finish

-The final challenge of the game is for every learner in the pod to secure employment as a software developer.
+The final Level Challenge of the game is for every learner in the pod to secure employment as a software developer.

 This challenge will require the most time, effort, and perseverance.
 Other challenges will build towards it, but this one represents the "ultimate boss level" of the applied game.
 To complete this challenge is to win the game.

-#### Final Challenge: Acquire Dignified Employment
+#### Final Level Challenge: Acquire Dignified Employment

 This challenge is complete when every learner in the pod has secured a job as a software developer.